scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** Holy

 A holy light eminates bright light in 3 tiles and dim light a further 3.
-Any undead, demon, or monstrosity starting their turn inside or entering it for the first time must make a Stamina save vs your spellcasting.
+Any undead, demon, or monstrosity starting their turn inside or entering it for the first time must make a Stamina save against your spellcasting.
 On fail they take 1 wound and are blind until the end of their next turn.
 Any creature making an attack roll against you add 1 terrible die to their roll.
 You and any creatures you choose inside the light add 1 superior die to all saving throws.

 The radius of the bright light increases by 1 for every level above 5th.